Grounded autonomous scrutiny at scale: emergent critique from reproduction of published computational physics papers: Discussion

-\textbf{Outlook.} The mini research loop demonstrated here is the working unit of physical science.
-The natural full-loop extension, previewed in \S 1, is an agent that reads a body of literature, conceives its own question, executes a program of calculations, and writes a publication beyond an incremental Comment.
-The present work paves the way: the capabilities such a loop demands are the ones at work here at single-paper scope.
+\textbf{Outlook.} Grounded scrutiny is the natural first stage of a full real-world research loop --- read, reproduce, critique, extend.
+The depth case here already does the third and a measure of the fourth; an agent that originates its own scientific question and writes a full paper beyond an incremental Comment is the natural extension --- demonstrated in companion work~\cite{huang2026c}, which runs the full corpus-to-manuscript loop with anchor reproduction as its calibration mechanism; the two pipelines are complementary halves of one program.
 Separately, a direct practical use already exists: deployed alongside human peer review, pre-verified reproduction pipelines plus autonomous Review and Reflect stages give the literature a second epistemic mode it does not currently have --- not ``was this paper read carefully'' but ``was this paper \emph{run}'' --- and could function as a fully automated complement to the existing process.